Skip to main content

 General Collection Guidelines

-The Religious Studies Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates, the teaching faculty, and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates, the teaching faculty, and other researchers.

 Religious Studies research at WVU focuses on Judaism, Christianity, Islam, Buddhism, and Near Eastern religions.